jjasghar/minecraft-basic/README.md

 I took a lot of this setup from [minecraft.gamepedia.com](http://minecraft.gamepedia.com/Setting_up_a_server).
 There might be some things you'd like to tweak, so please take a look at the configuration options.
 If you would like to configure your Minecraft server, you need to either use override attributes, or edit the [attributes/default.rb](attrubutes/default.rb) and upload your cookbook to a Chef Server.
 A brief explanation for the different options are located in the [attributes/default.rb](attrubutes/default.rb).

+## Setting Operator
+Configure the server by editing the server.properties file, the format for which is explained here.
+Be certain to edit the file with a text editor that does not add formatting (e.g., for italics).
+Additional configuration may not be necessary as many servers run fine from the default values.
+Add your username to the admin.txt and/or ops.txt (newer Minecraft versions may not have an admin.txt file).
+Ops.txt and admin.txt determine who may execute server commands.
+In other words, operator ("op") privileges allow you to control certain aspects of the game (e.g., teleporting players).
+Op privileges may also be granted from the server GUI: type "op " and it will automatically add to the ops.txt file.

 ## Contributing
 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)